A

 QUESTION 6.
 Why do we need a basic income?

-A. Social
+A. Social security

-insufficient upon which to exist.
+upon which to exist.

-The social
+The social security

-at the time.
+the time.
 It has served us well, but it no longer

 does so.
-It has become a patchwork of handouts and means
+It has become a patchwork of handouts and

-through the manipulation of qualifications and benefit
+many through the manipulation of qualifications and benefit

 sums.
 This leads to massive fraud.
-It also
+It also requires

-regulations, form-filling, interviews, incorrect assessments
+form-filling, interviews, incorrect assessments and judgments

-and judgments by public servants, continual government
+by public servants, continual government amendments, and

 The frustration